National Awami Party (Muzaffar)

-The National Awami Party (Muzaffar), is a left wing political party in Bangladesh.
+The National Awami Party (Muzaffar), is a left-wing political party in Bangladesh.

 History

 National Awami Party (Muzaffar) traces its origin to a split of the National Awami Party into two factions, one pro-China and one pro-Moscow.
 The pro-Moscow fraction was National Awami Party (Wali), led by Khan Abdul Wali Khan, and the pro-China was called National Awami Party (Bhashani), led by Abdul Hamid Khan Bhashani.
 Muzaffar Ahmed was a leader of the National Awami Party (Wali) in East Pakistan.
 After the Independence of Bangladesh in 1971, the East Pakistan branch of National Awami Party (Wali) became an independent party; the National Awami Party (Muzaffar).

-The party participated in the Bangladesh Liberation War, through the NAP-CPB-Chhatra Union Guerrilla Bahini.
-Muzaffar was an organizer of the guerrilla force.
+The party participated in the Bangladesh Liberation War, through the NAP-CPB-Chhatra Union Guerrilla Bahini, for which Muzaffar served as an organizer.

-In 1991 Bangladeshi general election NAP(Muzaffar) won one seat when Md.
-Abdul Hafiz beat Jatiya Party (Ershad) candidate Kazi Faruque Kader by 103 votes in Nilphamari-4 constituency.
-After that they never won a seat in any general election.
+The NAP (Muzaffar) won a single seat in the 1991 Bangladeshi general election when Md.
+Abdul Hafiz beat Jatiya Party (Ershad) candidate Kazi Faruque Kader by 103 votes in the Nilphamari-4 constituency.
+The party has not won a seat in any general election since.